kjellberg/kjellberg-framework/README.md

  * @param $function_name
 */

-// Creates a post type "Coupon" for coupons Posttype::create( 'Coupons', 'coupons' );
+// Creates a post type for "Coupons".
+Posttype::create( 'Coupons', 'coupons' );
 ```
 #### Set arguments for your post type